clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 Chunk Options
 ========================================================

-Chunks have options that control what happens with its code, such as:
+Chunks have options that control what happens with their code, such as:

 * `echo=FALSE`: keeps R code from being shown in the document
 * `results='hide'`: hides R's (non-plot) output from the document